 Our hats are off to the educators of Grainer and Hamblen Counties who stepped up when the children of their community needed them.
 Let them be an inspiration to us all.

-van der Valk is the deputy director for Teaching Tolerance.
+van der Valk is the communications director for the Center for Genetics and Society and former deputy director for Teaching Tolerance.